oman276/owengames/writing/be-greedy.md

 You might get to a point in your undergraduate career when you start being drawn to something outside the realm of your major.
 That's a really precious feeling.
 Don't run away from it.

 It can be a scary feeling, because it can draw you away from a path you had worked very hard to place yourself on.
-I know that for many of you, getting into your university was a really big deal--the culmination of countless long days and nights of studying and preparation.
+I know that for many of you, getting into your university was a really big deal—the culmination of countless long days and nights of studying and preparation.

 I'm also not recommending throwing away your entire life plan in the face of, say, a difficult midterm.
 Knowing how to handle take tough hits like that is another important skill you'll hone over the next few years here.